 Freelance opportunitiesBhekisisa is growing.
 We are currently looking for African journalists based in West, East, Central and North Africa.
 If you are a journalist working in these regions with experience in writing features, we welcome you to pitch story ideas to Bhekisisa.
 Please send the following to [email protected]

-We are not currently hosting fellows.
-This page will be updated as soon as new fellowships open up.
+We are not currently offering fellowships or internships.
+This page will be updated as soon as new opportunities open up.

 Bhekisisa means "to scrutinise" in Zulu

 In South Africa, Zulu patients who would like to be thoroughly assessed by a doctor, would ask the physician to "bhekisisa" them.